glamod/marine-user-guide2/docs/source/index.rst

 The marine data available in the CDS is the result of a series of data releases that are stored in the marine data file system in different directories.
-This project uses the data in the marine file system, rather than accessing to the CDS data.
+This project uses the data in the marine file system, rather than accessing the CDS data.

 Every new data release can potentially be created with a different version of the marine processing software.
 The current version of this project is